sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 exactly what it was that the researcher had calculated.
 Sometimes this happens.
-For instance, the test statistic used in the Pearson goodness-of-fit test is written χ², but there’s a closely related test known as the *G*-test (`Sokal & Rohlf, 1994 <../Other/References.html#sokal-1994>`__\ ),\ [#]_ in which the test statistic is written as *G*.
+For instance, the test statistic used in the Pearson goodness-of-fit test is written χ², but there’s a closely related test known as the *G*-test (:ref:`Sokal & Rohlf, 2011 <Sokal_2011>`),\ [#]_ in which the test statistic is written as *G*.
 As it happens, the Pearson goodness-of-fit test and the *G*-test both test the same null hypothesis, and the sampling distribution is exactly the same (i.e., a χ²-distribution  with *k* - 1 degrees of freedom).
 If I’d done a *G*-test for the cards data rather than a goodness-of-fit test, then I’d have ended up with a test statistic of *G* = 8.65, which is slightly different from the χ² = 8.44 value that I got earlier and which produces a slightly smaller *p*-value of *p* = 0.034.
 Suppose that the convention was to report the test statistic, then the sampling distribution, and then the *p*-value.
 If that were true, then these two situations would produce different stat blocks: my original result would be written χ² = 8.44, χ²(3), *p* = 0.038, whereas the new version using the *G*-test would be written as *G* = 8.65, χ²(3),*p* = 0.034.
 However, using the condensed reporting standard, the original result is written χ²(3) = 8.44, *p* = 0.038, and the new one is written χ²(3) = 8.65,*p* = 0.034, and so it’s actually unclear which test I actually ran.

 So why don’t we live in a world in which the contents of the stat block uniquely specifies what tests were ran?
 The deep reason is that life is messy.